-- 4.1 There are no changes to the intent or direction of the policy, which sets out how the Council seeks to regulate sexual entertainment venues under its control and provides a framework for consistent decision making. - 4.2 The draft policy contains a minimum of changes to the previous version.
-The policy has been updated to reflect the new corporate strategy, and corporate aims to maintain a safe, diverse night-time economy and the Purple Flag award.
+- 4.1 There are no changes to the intent or direction of the policy, which sets out how the Council seeks to regulate sexual entertainment venues under its control and provides a framework for consistent decision making. - 4.2 The draft policy contains no changes to the previous version.
+The policy was updated in 2018 to reflect the new corporate strategy, and corporate aims to maintain a safe, diverse night-time economy and the Purple Flag award.